pereira0x/SEC-Project/README.md

 - Simão Sanguinho - ist1102082
 - José Pereira - ist1103252

+Group 12 - 2024/2025

+Project developed for the Highly Dependable Systems course at Instituto Superior Técnico, University of Lisbon.

 ## Report

 To build the report, run the following command: